 The best tools you can utilize to learn about and write great television scripts are:

-- Screenwriting Software – Whether it be WriterDuet or one of the other equivalents, the software will do most of the work for you, from a formatting standpoint.
+- Screenwriting Software - Whether it be Arc Studio, WriterDuet or one of the other equivalents, the software will do most of the work for you, from a formatting standpoint.

-- Reading Television Scripts – Find a series that is close to what you are writing, find the pilot script for it, and emulate it as much as possible.
-Perhaps the best place to go is Script City because it offers you a library of pilot and episode scripts for many, many shows.
+- Reading Television Scripts - Find a series that is close to what you are writing, find the pilot script for it, and emulate it as much as possible.
+Perhaps the best place to go is The Script Lab because it offers you a free library of pilot and episode scripts for many, many shows - and also feature films.